-If your mortgage payment is late, you might be charged a late fee once the grace period ends.
+If your mortgage payment is late, you'll likely be charged a late fee once the grace period ends.
 Most loan contracts include a grace period of ten or fifteen days after which time the loan servicer will assess the fee.
 Late fees can only be assessed in the amount specifically authorized by mortgage documents.
 The late fee provision is usually found in the promissory note.

 Generally, the late fee will be in an amount equal to 4 or 5% of the overdue payment.
 Though, state law might limit the amount of late charge that can be charged.
 If the state limit is lower than what the loan documents allow, it will generally override the loan documents.

 Late fees can quickly stack up, adding hundreds of dollars on to the amount you owe the owner of the loan (called the "lender" in this article).

-Most mortgage contracts allow the lender to take necessary steps to protect its right in the property.
+Most mortgage and deed of trust contracts allow the lender to take necessary steps to protect its right in the property.
 Property inspections are performed to ensure that your property is occupied and appropriately maintained.

 Inspections are generally ordered automatically once the loan goes into default.
 The charges for the inspections are then added to the total mortgage debt.
-The amount charged for each inspection, which is generally drive-by in nature, is typically minimal ($10 or $15).
-However, inspections may be performed monthly or more often, so the charges can add up.
+The amount charged for each inspection, which is generally drive-by in nature, is typically minimal at around $10 or $15.
+But inspections might be performed monthly or more often, so the charges can add up.

-Some courts have found that repeated inspections are not necessary when the loan servicer is in contact with the homeowner, knows the property is occupied, and has no reason to be concerned about the condition of the property.
+Some courts have found that repeated inspections are not necessary when the servicer is in contact with the homeowner, knows the property is occupied, and has no reason to be concerned about the condition of the property.

 Broker’s price opinions (BPOs) are property valuations conducted by real estate brokers or other qualified individuals following a borrower’s default.
 The valuation will be based on: